top of page

 This is usually where people lower their voice and ask the question.

-Short answer: no — not automatically.
+Short answer — no, not automatically.

-In fact, many Aucklanders live happily in cross lease homes for decades and never have an issue.
+Many Aucklanders live happily in cross lease homes for decades and never have an issue.

 The flats plan: important, but not panic-worthy